Luciano-wmm/Treinamento-MySQL/README.md

-# MySQL-training  -- SQL Queries explained in Portuguese! --
+# SQL Queries explained in Portuguese!
 Week of training @Hashtag